Zakopane: Tourism

 Zakopane is visited by over 2,500,000 tourists a year.
 In the winter, Zakopane's tourists are interested in winter sports activities such as skiing, snowboarding, ski jumping, snowmobiling, sleigh rides, snowshoe walks, and Ice skating.
 During the summer, Tourists come to do activities like hiking, climbing, bike and horse ride the Tatras mountain, there are many trails in the Tatras.
 Tourists ride quads and dirt bikes that you can rent.
 Swimming and boat rides on the Dunajec river are popular.
 Many come to experience Goral culture, which is rich in its unique styles of food, speech, architecture, music, and costume.
 Zakopane is especially popular during the winter holidays, which are celebrated in traditional style, with dances, decorated horse-pulled sleighs called kuligs and roast lamb.

-Popular tourist activity is taking a stroll through the town's most popular street: Krupówki.
+A popular tourist activity is taking a stroll along the town's most popular street: Krupówki.
 It is lined with stores, restaurants, carnival rides, and performers.

 During the winter and summer seasons, Krupówki Street is crowded with tourists visiting the shops and restaurants.
 In the summer, a local market along Krupówki Street offers traditional Goral apparel, leather jackets, fur coats, shoes, and purses.
 Venders also sell foods like the famous oscypek smoked sheep cheese, fruit, vegetables, and meats.
 There are also many stands with Zakopane souvenirs.

 Zakopane is popular for its nightlife.
 At night there are always people walking around town checking out the different bars and dance clubs.
 Most of these bars and dance clubs are located on Krupowki street.

-These are the bars that are located in Zakopane: Paparazzi, Cafe Piano, Anemone, Anemone, Cafe Antrakt, Literatka, Winoteka Pod Berlami, and Karczma u Ratownikow.
-These are dance clubs located in Zakopane: Vavaboom, Finlandia Arctic, Genesis, Rockus, Morskie Oko, and Cocomo Go-Go Club.
+Other activities include also Zakopane's Thermal Baths - a modern aquapark with outside swimming pools with thermal water.

 A scene in Andrzej Wajda's film Man of Marble (Człowiek z marmuru) was filmed in Zakopane, introducing the town to a worldwide audience.

 The mountain scenes from the Bollywood film Fanaa were filmed around Zakopane.